MicrosoftDocs/dynamics-365-project-operations/articles/environment/lite-apply-demo-setup-config-data.md

    ![Configuration Sign in](./media/2ConfigurationSignin.png)

 7. On page 3, from the list of Organizations on the Tenant, select which organization you want to import the demo data into and then select **Login**.
-8. On page 4, select the zip file, *MasterAndSetupData* from the unpacked folder, *ProjOpsDemoDataSetupAndMaster - Integrated CMT*.
+8. On page 4, select the zip file, *SampleSetupAndConfigData* from the unpacked folder, *ProjOpsSampleSetupData - CE only CMT*.

    ![Zip file](./media/3ZipFile.png)